serverless/workshop/README.md

 After you deploy the front-end, go to the live website URL which is returned to you after you deploy with `serverless-finch`, click on `Demo Utilities` and add the API URL in the side panel.
 This is given to you after successful deploy of the `/functions` Service.
 Run `serverless info` in the `/functions` Service to see your API endpoint at any time.

+---

+**See Everything In The Dashboard**

+View everything that was just deployed in the dashboard - https://dashboard.serverless.com

 Test the application by entering some information into the submission form.
 Review the Developer Tools and inspect the Network request.

 Check out the Serverless Framework Dashboard to see the invocation.
 The Dashboard link should appear in your `/backend-restapi` Service after deployment.
 Or, just go to [https://dashboard.serverless.com](https://dashboard.serverless.com)